rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 ## Do nothing

-It is already possible today to use `CARGO_TARGET_DIR` to remap workspaces and projects but this has two problems:
+It is already possible today to use `CARGO_TARGET_DIR` to remap workspaces and projects but this has a few problems:

 1) If done globally, the `CARGO_TARGET_DIR` becomes a hodge-podge of every project, which is not often the goal.
 2) If done per-project, it is very cumbersome to maintain.
 3) [`targo`](https://github.com/sunshowers/targo) by @sunshowers
 4) [rust-lang/cargo#11156](https://github.com/rust-lang/cargo/issues/11156)
+5) The upcoming `cargo script` command needs someplace to put its cache and having a dedicated directory for that would be nice.

 `targo` and the cargo issue express a need for either remapping or a global target directory that is not shared between different Cargo workspaces.